 Drop In Point:

-When dropping Roberts Head Wall you are heading north, but when dropping 6.1 you are heading west, down and slightly right toward 7 mile trail and Second Creek trailhead in the distance.There are lots of down trees and obstacles, but a good fall line.
+When dropping Roberts Headwall you are heading north, but when dropping 6.1 you are heading west, down and slightly right toward 7 Mile Trail and Second Creek trailhead in the distance.There are lots of downed trees and obstacles, but a good fall line.
 We actually found a fairly large opening that can be seen from 40 between Second Creek and First Creek.
-The first 1/2 of the line trees are spaced well with a moderate fall line.
+The first half of the line trees are spaced well with a moderate fall line.
 The second half is steeper than anticipated with tighter trees.

 Shared By: Kevin Gillest